cmfuego/thesis_noiserobustASR/README.md

 - `mix_noisespeech_difflen_SNR.py` - Used for mixing speech files with noise, when noise and speech files have different lengths.
 Multiple different SNRs are set.
 - `create_metadata.py` - Used for creating a metadata file with transcriptions in the correctly readable format for transformers, in order to make the dataset complete.
 - `finetune.py` - Used for fine-tuning wav2vec 2.0 on any dataset in the right format.
 - `eval.py` - Used for evaluating ASR model performance: calculating the WER and CER.
+Can be used for multiple models and/or datasets at once.